protontypes/open-sustainable-technology/README.md

 - [CIS](https://github.com/cedadev/cis) - An open source command-line tool for easy collocation, visualization, analysis, and comparison of diverse gridded and ungridded datasets used in the atmospheric science.
 - [EMC²](https://github.com/columncolab/EMC2) - An open source framework for atmospheric model and observational column comparison.
 - [Unidata Science Gateway](https://github.com/Unidata/science-gateway) - Provide the academic and research community an environment they can employ to access, analyze and visualize real-time and case study Earth system science data.
-- [Integrated Methane Inversion](https://github.com/geoschem/integrated_methane_inversion) - Contains the source code for setting up and running the Integrated Methane Inversion with GEOS-Chem.

 ## Climate and Earth Science